Dmytro-Pashko/Clima/README.md

 ## Clima App
 Clima is a well-designed simple weather app that was implemented in a part of the Complete 2021 Flutter Development Bootcamp with Dart (https://www.udemy.com/course/flutter-bootcamp-with-dart/)

-The Clima app can display information about the weather for the current user's location or city.
+The Clima app can display information about the weather for the current user's location or any city.
 The app uses OpenWeatherMap API (https://openweathermap.org/current) in order to obtain weather information.

 ## App Desing